raviqqe/melior/README.md

 - `mlir<X>Get<Y>` functions are renamed as follows:
   - If the resulting objects refer to `&self`, they are named `<X>::as_<Y>`.
   - Otherwise, they are named just `<X>::<Y>` and may have arguments, such as position indices.

+### Safety

+Although Melior aims to be completely type safe, some part of the current API is not.

+- Access to operations, types, or attributes that belong to dialects not loaded in contexts can lead to runtime errors or segmentation faults in the worst case.
+  - Fix plan: Load all dialects by default on creation of contexts, and provide unsafe constructors of contexts for advanced users.
+- IR object references returned from functions that move ownership of arguments might get invalidated later.
+  - This is because we need to borrow `&self` rather than `&mut self` to return such references.
+  - e.g. `Region::append_block()`
+  - Fix plan: Use dynamic check, such as `RefCell`, for the objects.

 ## References